ros2/design/articles/151_node_to_participant_mapping.md

 Each `Participant` could have in its user data the list of node names that owns.
 When this data is changed, each `ParticipantListener` will be notified.
-This is not a good option, as `UserData` is just a sequence of bytes, and communicating a list of node names in it doesn't seem as a reasonable solution.
+This is not a good option, as `UserData` is just a sequence of bytes.
+Organizing a complex message in it won't be easy nor performant.

 Similarly to `UserData`, `GroupData` is a available in `Publishers` and `Subscribers`.
-These entities only need to communicate the guid of the `Participant` and the `Node` name from which it was created.
+These entities only need to communicate the GUID of the `Participant` and the `Node` name from which it was created.
 This idea can be combined with a topic just publishing the list of `Node` names, without including all the other vectors in the message.
 Although, it is more difficult to communicate this information for `Services` and `Clients`, as they use behind the scenes just a `DDS Publisher` and `Subscriber`.